 Looking at the number flavors/source on display Homemade wines appear to be favorite Coorg Souvenir for the ones who consume them.
 Homemade wines in Coorg could be heritage and a small scale industry.
 Consumers of wines get to taste and select their preferred flavors to buy.
 I was quite intrigued to see Ragi Wine but then what do I know of wines.

 Believe me, I have not seen such a huge display of bulk Homemade Chocolates anywhere else in India.
 Not just the quantity but the number of flavors these Homemade Chocolates offer is mind-boggling too.
-I am not really a Chocolate fan, still, I bought few of them for our friends & relatives.
+I am not really a Chocolate fan, still, I bought a few of them for our friends & relatives.
 Anyone who received it loved it.
 What better Coorg Souvenirs can you buy for the family and friends, especially the young ones.

 They offer bites of various Chocolates for you to taste.
 You have the choice to pick the ones that you like or a combination of various flavors.
 Try and go for it.